b-d-e/linkedout/README.md

 ![](/icons/linkedout_banner.png)

-A Chrome extension to translate coroporate linkedin slop into what the person is _really_ saying.
+A Chrome extension to translate corporate linkedin slop into what the person is _really_ saying.

 With thanks to [Kagi translate](https://translate.kagi.com/?from=linkedin&to=en) and this [tweet](https://x.com/NickBlow/status/2034051995762303073?s=20) for the inspiration.